 Babies & Children

-Sorry, babies and children under the age of 16 years are not permitted at The Old School Hall.
+Sorry, babies and children are not permitted at The Old School Hall.

 Sorry, dogs and other pets are not allowed.